openstack/openstack-manuals/doc/install-guide/source/launch-instance-heat.rst

 Create a template
 -----------------

-The Orchestration module uses templates to describe stacks.
+The Orchestration service uses templates to describe stacks.
 To learn about the template language, see `the Template Guide
 <http://docs.openstack.org/developer/heat/template_guide/index.html>`__
 in the `Heat developer documentation